PyCOMPLETE/pypkgexample/README.md

 ### MANIFEST.in

-The file "MANIFEST.in" defined the additional files that need to be copied together with the installed packeage together with those that are strictly required for the package to work.
-In our case we include this readme file and the license information.
+The file "MANIFEST.in" defines the additional files that need to be copied together with the installed package, together with those that are strictly required for the package to work.
+In our case we include, "pyproject.toml", this readme file and the license information.

 ```python
 include pyproject.toml